wowyuarm/WhisperWind-blog/README.md

 }
 ```

-Please replace all instances of `your-netlify-site-name.netlify.app` with your actual Netlify site URL.
+**Important:** Replace `YOUR_NETLIFY_SITE.netlify.app` in both files with your actual Netlify site URL.

-> 💡 **Important Note**: This template embeds all CMS configuration directly in the `admin/index.html` file.
+> 💡 **Note**: This template embeds all CMS configuration directly in the `admin/index.html` file.
 If you need to modify content types or other CMS configuration, edit the `config` object within this file.

 #### 3. Create Admin Account